dotnet/EntityFramework.Docs/CONTRIBUTING.md

 ## Voice and tone

 Our goal is to write documentation that is easily understandable by the widest possible audience.
 To that end we have established guidelines for writing style that we ask our contributors to follow.
-For more information, see [Voice and tone guidelines](https://github.com/dotnet/docs/blob/master/styleguide/voice-tone.md) in the .NET Core repo.
+For more information, see [Voice and tone guidelines](https://docs.microsoft.com/contribute/dotnet/dotnet-voice-tone).